andrewrk/groovebasin/doc/protocol.md

 ### TBD

-* Datetimes changed from always string to either string or integer.
+* Datetimes changed from string to integer.
-* An event `userId` can be `"(deleted)"` to indicate a deleted user.
+* An event `userId` can be `"(del)"` to indicate a deleted user.
 (Previous behavior deleted all events originating from users who get deleted.)
+* UUID replaced by ID, which is a quarter the size.

 ### 0.0.1